Ruach, in the King James Version of the Bible, is translated air, breath, wind, mind, and spirit. Let’s begin to see their relationship.

 Secondly, ruach has a SPIRIT representation

-Strong uses the uncommon word unsubstantiality which refers to the absence of substance.
+Strong uses the uncommon word unsubstantiality, which refers to the absence of substance.
 Something without form and intangible.
 Hence, the most common translation of ruach as ethereal spirit.
-It is also translated mind and the last verses below relate to emotions and senses.
-This is what characterizes living beings.
-Let’s see some Biblical examples of ruach that refer to this intangible insubstantiability.
+The translation is also mind, and the last verses below relate to emotions and senses; this is what characterizes living beings.
+Let’s see some Biblical examples of ruach that refer to this intangible insubstantiality.

 Exodus 28:3 And you shall speak unto all that are wise hearted, whom I have filled with the spirit wisdom, that they may make Aaron’s garments to consecrate him, that he may minister unto me in the priest’s office.